Breathing can be done through your mouth or your nose

 Unobstructed Natural Breathing is always done through the mouth.

-Excerpt from the Natural Breathing OWNER’S MANUAL.
+Excerpt from the Natural Breathing Own Your Self Manual.